The Aviation Law Review: Romania

 - proof of good standing for the persons who will continuously and effectively manage the operations.

 The Aviation Division has the power to request further documents before issuing the operating licence.
-Usually the licence is issued in 60 days, from the date that the documentation is complete.
+Usually the licence is issued within 60 days from the date that the documentation is complete.
 If the Aviation Division decides not to issue the operating licence, the air carrier can oppose the decision.

 An operating licence shall be valid as long as the air carrier complies with the requirements imposed by Regulation No. 1008/2008.